ram-thubati/FetchSolution/README.md

 * This product will be hosted on AWS, so we can leverage AWS KMS service to create and securely store and access Symmetric keys.

+**Logging:** At the moment logging is just a bunch of print statements to console.
+When hosted on AWS, we could leverage Amazon CloudWatch Logs.

 **Telemetry:** By knowing the rate at which messages are arriving in Q, we could provision capacity ahead-of-time and reduce costs.
+This also allows us to determine hyper paramters like messages_per_batch and long polling wait time.

 **Dead letter Queue:** At the moment, this application discards messages that couldn't be parsed.
 These could be retained for analysis downstream.
 Dirty data is still Data!!